estherbero/automated-user-flow/README.md

-# hudl-interview
+# automated-user-flow

-This repository contains the tests required in the interview process:
+This repository contains the tests for a user flow:
-  - Setup an automation environment on your local machine using Selenium
-  - Automate the test case to:
      - Login into hudl.com with your credentials.
      - Upload video
      - Share it with the Team Members
-  - Push your test to a github repository (a public repo is fine) and share the link

 ## Getting started